-In my time in Pricing transformation I have seen all sorts of pricing function setups at companies.
-I’ve seen companies with no pricing functions, lots of ‘one-man band’ setups and those which have large sophisticated teams.
-The days having no dedicated pricing people in LEs (large enterprises) has thankfully passed.
+In my time in Pricing transformation, I have seen all sorts of pricing function setups at companies.
+I’ve seen companies with no pricing functions, lots of ‘one-man-band’ setups and those which have large sophisticated teams.
+The days having no dedicated pricing people in LEs (large enterprises) have thankfully passed.
 Many MEs (medium enterprises) now have at least one person.

 If I was to label the different types of pricing functions and pricing methods I have seen, they would be as follows: